exercism/csharp/exercises/concept/red-vs-blue-darwin-style/.meta/design.md

 ## Concepts

 - `namespaces`: know what namespaces are; know how to import namespaces.
-- `accessibility`: know how to use access modifiers to limit access to elements.
 - `imports`: know how to import namespaces with the `using` directive

 ## Prerequisites